 The LRC-Belvoir maintenance division has the capability to provide limited on-site support.
 On-site support is normally restricted to installed equipment which cannot be moved, heavy mobile equipment which requires special transportation to move.
-As an exception to the above, units alerted for movement, may request on-site support through the plans and operation division at (571) 515-3030 when a large quantity of equipment must be inspected/repaired quickly.
-To obtain on-site support, activities should hand carry a DA form 2407 or DA form 2407E to maintenance division, LRC-Belvoir Bldg.
+As an exception to the above, units alerted for movement may request on-site support through the plans and operation division at (571) 515-3030 when a large quantity of equipment must be inspected/repaired quickly.
+To obtain on-site support, activities should hand carry a DA Form 5990-E to maintenance division, LRC-Belvoir Bldg.
 707, with the phrase "On-site Repair Requested" entered in the remarks block.
-Activities may use one DA form 2407 or DA form 5990-E for all equipment provided a total density list is attached along with a copy of the movement orders.
+Activities may use DA form 5990-E for all equipment provided a total density list is attached along with a copy of the movement orders.